macadmins/sofa/docs/rss-build-process.md

 - **Duplicate Prevention**: Hash-based deduplication
 - **Sorted Output**: Chronological ordering (newest first)

-The RSS system provides a comprehensive, reliable feed for Apple security updates and system changes, serving as a critical notification mechanism for system administrators and security professionals monitoring Apple environments.
+The RSS system provides a comprehensive feed for notifying subscribers about Apple security updates and OS changes, serving as a valuable notification mechanism for #MacAdmins, system administrators and security professionals responsible for securing and managing Apple environments - with love ❤️.

 ---
-Last updated: 2025-09-09
+Last updated: 2025-09-06